Message to the Students:

 Of course, that will vary by employer as it always has, but Globe University & Minnesota School of Business have a long, valued history of working with local employers in the communities we serve.
 They are aware of the qualified candidates that graduate from our schools and will continue to need their skills.
 We have had a number of employers advocate on our behalf since the Court findings were announced and we will continue to foster our relationships with local businesses.

-Is it possible my campus may stay open longer than a year?
+Is it possible my campus may stay open longer?

-That is what we are fighting for with our current efforts and through the appeals process, but without any changes to the current situation, it is likely that Minnesota campuses and online will be forced to close within a year.
+That is what we are fighting for with our current efforts and through the appeals process, but without any changes to the current situation, it is likely that Minnesota campuses and online will be forced to close.